One great interview (see my chat with artist and author Sallie Latch) deserves another!

 Nik could have kept earning money and living the same rock star lifestyle, but instead he left music at around age 28 and went vagabonding for several years.

 He recommends that we do serious traveling at least every five years because we change so much and it is necessary to know yourself again.
 His first advice to university students is to travel and take two or tree years to get to know yourself before jumping into the workforce.

 Even more impressive, he was the first Australian citizen to go to space (he went with the Russians) and has dived in a submersible to the Titanic wreck.
-He was also the first person to spend the night inside the Great Pyramid in more than 100 years and had strange supernatural experiences.
-Why?
+He was also the first person to spend the night inside the Great Pyramid in more than 100 years where he had strange supernatural experiences.
 Why not!

-I’m going to write up our conversation for the second part of this interview.
-Until then, I will leave you with some great advice Nik gave me over the phone:
+Before we get into our interview with Nik Halik, the Thrillionaire, I will leave you with some great advice he gave me over the phone: